Stupid Simple IRAC

 (Bold parts are just to draw your attention.
 Don’t actually bold these words on the exam.)

-Often, there’s a correct answer.
-But you’ll likely still get points even if you arrive at a different solution (especially where facts are vague) as long as you’ve resolved the issues logically using IRAC (a form of logic known as a syllogism).
+Often, there is a correct answer.
+But you’ll likely still get points even if you arrive at a different solution (especially where facts are vague) as long as you’ve resolved the issues logically using IRAC.

-I like to recommend optionally writing a brief summary of your argument, the part that begins with “because” above.
+I like to recommend optionally writing a brief summary of your argument, like the parts that begin with “because” in the above conclusion examples.
 You COULD stop at “D committed battery,” but it’s always good to give reasons if you can.
 It neatly ties up the IRAC unit.

 Writing like a bar taker